hlorus/CAD_Sketcher/docs/integration.md

 Converters parse the geometry depending on shared start-/endpoints, connections created with coincident constraints or overlaps between entities aren't interpreted as a connection.

+### Precision
+Bezier curves cannot exactly represent a circle.
+Converted curves are only an approximation to an exact arc or circle.
+Converted meshes also suffer from that error since the mesh convert type is currently based on the bezier converter.

 ## Best Practices
 To avoid running into such limitations try to follow these practices: